 Get a smaller vanity, preferably one that doubles as storage, if multiple people use this bathroom.
 If storage is not a concern, a minimalist floating vanity will prevent the bathroom from looking uncomfortably full.
 Keeping counters clear of product clutter will be crucial to helping your bathroom function at a higher level, so add that medicine cabinet above the vanity.

-2. Make your medicine cabinet make sense.
-If you’re not using the NyQuil or witch hazel daily, there’s no need to keep them front and center in the cabinet.
+Organizing your medicine cabinet doesn’t have to be a daunting task.
+There’s no need to keep products you aren’t using front and center in the cabinet.
 Store them and other infrequently used medicinal products in the linen closet or an under-the-sink drawer (secured with a childproof lock, if necessary).
 This will free up space in your newly organized medicine cabinet for the things you use every day, like toothpaste, shaving cream and makeup.
-Warning: This step declutters your countertop, too.
+By organizing your medicine cabinet, you can declutter your countertop, too.

 Never ignore a nook or wonky space in a bathroom.
 A few well-placed shelves can turn that odd location into valuable shelf storage.
 Pare down your products and get rid of the old/unused/expired ones.
 Only store what you actually need.
 Donate or recycle the excess.

 A monochromatic palette could go a long way in making this bathroom feel larger than it actually is.
 Whether you choose a pale, elegant gray across the wall and tile, or a dramatic dark, rich color like navy or red, keeping the shades consistent will add fluidity.

 Light is one of the most important details required to make a small space look bigger, so leave your bathroom window uncovered (as long as privacy isn’t an issue) and welcome in natural light.
 Hang a chandelier or another powerful fixture to provide additional light and a dramatic focal point so that the size of the bathroom isn’t the first thing noticed.